top of page

 IMG_1756.JPG

 Ecosystem services (e.g. carbon storage, pollination) are derived from Earth’s biodiversity and are essential for human life.
-It is unclear how these services will be affected by frequent losses of species in response to human activities.
+We want to know how these services will be affected by human activities causing declines in richness and abundance.
 Our perception of how biodiversity drives ecosystem services relies on highly-controlled experiments, and it is unclear if those results can be extended to the real world.

 Resolving this knowledge gap is difficult, because real-world data are messy.
 Abundance is highly variable, community composition changes non-randomly, and richness is confounded with both.
 A promising approach for dealing with real-world data is the “ecological” Price equation.
 I have worked in this area since 2017, when I published a version of the ecological Price equation for the temporal variance of ecosystem services (Ecology 2017) and was awarded an NSF grant to explore this research area with existing data.
 The NSF grant ran from 2019-2021 and was in collaboration with my postdoc advisor, Dr. Rachael Winfree.
 As part of the NSF grant, I published a synthetic analysis (GEB 2020) and hired a postdoc (Dr. Tina Harrison) who developed new analytical methods (AmNat 2022).
 We collaborated with Dr. Michael Roswell to ask similar questions, focusing on how using different Hill numbers to measure biodiversity affects the strength of biodiversity-ecosystem function relationships, again using real-world data (PTRSB 2023).